-Submit articles to the Journal of Hand Surgery at http://ees.elsevier.com/jhs/.
+Submit articles to The Journal of Hand Surgery at https://www.evise.com/profile/#/JHS/login.

 Aims and scopeThe Journal of Hand Surgery publishes original, peer-reviewed articles related to the pathophysiology, diagnosis, and treatment of diseases and conditions of the upper extremity; these include both clinical and basic science studies along with case reports.
-Special features include Review Articles (including Current Concepts and Hand Surgery Landscape), Reviews of Books and Media, and Letters to the Editor.
+Special features include Review Articles (including Current Concepts and The Hand Surgery Landscape), reviews of books and media, and Letters to the Editor.
 Before beginning to write for The Journal of Hand Surgery, prospective authors should read these instructions completely.
 Authors will also benefit from reading:

 •Flatt AE.
 Words.
 J Hand Surg.
 2000;25(2):201–210.